 Back to Top

 1. Gather community input.

 Community input gives a council the information they need to make good grant decisions.
 Knowing what cultural activities the community values will help a council set their priorities.
 There are many different ways to conduct community input.
 Sample community input invitations, surveys, and agendas are available on the community input page.

 2. Meet, draft, and vote on your council priorities.

 Schedule a meeting during the spring or summer to discuss which local priorities to implement.
 Discuss the results of the community input.
 Draft council priorities and vote as a group to approve them.
 A sample draft of council priorities is available online.

 3. Publicize your council priorities.

-Publish council priorities to the council public web page through the Online Office no later than September 1.
+Publish council priorities to your council profile through the Online Office no later than September 1.
 Councils may also choose to distribute hard copies at key locations in their community with instructions for accessing the application online.